demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_By_Hash_-_Generic_v3_README.md

 ### Sub-playbooks

-* Get the binary file from Carbon Black by its MD5 hash
 * Code42 File Download
+* Cortex XDR - Retrieve File by sha256
 * Get File Sample By Hash - Cylance Protect v2
+* Get the binary file from Carbon Black by its MD5 hash

 ### Integrations